code-Abhishek/behavioral-cloning-neural-net/README.md

 This also provides the car with a large percentage of data that is not simply driving straight forward.
 If the entire dataset used to train the car was perfectly driven in the middle of the road, the car would have no way of learning to correct itself if it ever veered to the side.
 An effective and easy way to prevent this is to use these side camera angles to provide the car with a large amount of 'error' examples, essentially telling the car: "if you ever see yourself driving off to the side, this is how you correct yourself."

-As I trained and tested the model, there were noticable weak spots throughout the track.
+As I trained and tested the model, there were noticeable weak spots throughout the track.
 The car generally performed just fine on straight and even curved portions of the normal road, but there is a portion of the track towards the end where there is a dirt road turn off that the car would take:

 #### Dirt turn off that confused the car
 ![dirt]